MichaelWarmbier/MichaelWarmbier/README.md

 ### A Computer Science and Mathematics B.S.
 Candidate

-✔️ I'm currently working on a variety of projects </br>
+✔️ Currently working on a variety of projects </br>
-✔️ I'm current learning about web dev related concepts </br>
+✔️ Currently studying web dev related concepts </br>
-✔️ I'm interest in collaborating with other content creators </br>
+✔️ Interested in collaborating with other content creators </br>
-✔️ Looking for opportunities to make websites for people interested </br>
+✔️ Looking for opportunities to make websites for those looking </br>
-✔️ Always looking for new experience </br>
+✔️ Always looking for new experiences </br>

 ### Connect with me: